rachelAtFlatiron/Phase-4-062424/README.md

 # Exceptions and Validations: Deliverables

+---

+## SWBATs:

+- [ ] Determine the significant differences between 100-500 HTTP status codes.
+- [ ] Determine best practices in error handling in Flask.
+- [ ] Define constraints and validations in data processing.
+- [ ] Restrict database input to specific formats using constraints.
+- [ ] Ensure that only acceptable input is sent to the database using validations.

+---

+## Deliverables:

 ### 7. Add not found errors
 #### 7a.
 Import `NotFound` from `werkzeug.exceptions` for error handling
 #### 7b.
 If a production is not found raise the NotFound exception in `/productions` and `/productions/:id`